syncfusion-content/maui-docs/MAUI/DatePicker/date-picker-mode.md

 ## Relative Dialog Mode

 The relative dialog mode displays the date picker in a pop-up by setting the [Mode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_Mode) property to [`RelativeDialog`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerMode.html#Syncfusion_Maui_Picker_PickerMode_RelativeDialog).
 It is used to align the picker in a specific position.
-You can set the position by setting the [RelativePosition] property in the [SfDatePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDatePicker.html).
+You can set the position by setting the [RelativePosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_RelativePosition) property in the [SfDatePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDatePicker.html).

-The [RelativePosition] is specified in the picker property enumeration, which is used to align the picker in a specific position.
+The [RelativePosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.PickerBase.html#Syncfusion_Maui_Picker_PickerBase_RelativePosition) is specified in the picker property enumeration, which is used to align the picker in a specific position.
 It provides eight positions such as `AlignTop`, `AlignToLeftOf`, `AlignToRightOf`, `AlignBottom`, `AlignTopLeft`, `AlignTopRight`, `AlignBottomLeft`, and `AlignBottomRight`.
-The default relative position is `AlignTop` in the [SfDatePicker].
+The default relative position is `AlignTop` in the [SfDatePicker](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Picker.SfDatePicker.html).

 {% tabs %}